cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Once a security bug has been identified (e.g. an incorrect firewall or routing rule), if root cause analysis determines that it has a reasonable chance of recurring, the developers should write an automated test to prevent the regression from being repeated.
 At the test failure, teams received feedback to correct the bug, and with the next merge, the test will pass (assuming it was corrected).
 Doing so defends against regression from future changes to that code.

-Unit testing of infrastructure is preventative control and targets entities and inputs defined in Infrastructure-as-Code (IaC) configuration.
-Security testing of built infrastructure is a detective control and combines assurance, historical regressions, and unexpected configuration detection (firewall rules open to the world, overprivileged IAM policies, unauthenticated endpoints, etc.)
+Unit testing of infrastructure is preventative control and targets entities and inputs defined in Infrastructure as Code (IaC) configuration.
+Security testing of built infrastructure is a detective control and combines assurance, historical regressions, and unexpected configuration detection (firewall rules open to the world, overprivileged Identity & Access Management (IAM) policies, unauthenticated endpoints, etc.)

 Hardening of infrastructure and workloads should be supported by comprehensive test suites, which allows for incremental hardening as the system matures.
 Tests to verify hardening has occurred should exist during the build but also be executed at deployment to evaluate any changes or regression that may have occurred throughout the lifecycle.